 Farm to Table Lunch

 GH Pizza is another quick lunch option in Lincoln that offers dine-in or take-out.
 The menu consists of pizza, salad, pasta, subs, and grinders made from GH’s specialty recipes.
-It is also in close proximity to Clark’s Trading Post and the Ice Castles, which makes it a convenient stop for food!
-Truant’s Tavern, while more well-known for dinner and live music, also has a great lunch menu and outdoor patio.
-Sit outside, enjoy a nice lunch, and get fantastic views of the downtown hustle and bustle.
+It is also in close proximity to Clark’s Bears and the Ice Castles, which makes it a convenient stop for food!

 Kick dinner up a notch by booking a reservation on the Cafe Lafayette, a five star dinner and train ride through the Western White Mountains.
 This is the perfect date night!
 Enjoy five courses and cocktails made by the train’s specialty mixologist as you ride along.
 Offered Spring to Fall, there are views for each season.
 In the Spring, enjoy the view of thousands of NH wildflowers growing in the fields and along the Pemi.
 The Summer is the best season to look for moose and other wildlife along the trail.
 The foliage in the Fall can’t be beat, and is a great idea for a romantic getaway or anniversary.

 Local wineries and breweries have become an emerging trend over the past few years, and New England is known to have some of the best in the world.
 The Western White Mountains are proud to have beer on draught that comes from the local breweries and wine that’s barreled right here in NH.
 There are a few specialty wineries and breweries right in the area, so don’t miss out!
 Tours, tastings, and education of the brewing process are some great takeaways from visiting a brewery or winery in the Western Whites.